QuocAnhVu/1ab/README.md

 mkdir ws
 ```

+2. Change `init.sh` so that the newly created `ws/` folder is linked to the container.

-2. Run `init.sh`.
+3. Run `init.sh`.

 ```sh
 ./init.sh
 ```

-3. Open Jupyter Lab using the link displayed in the terminal.
+4. Open Jupyter Lab using the link displayed in the terminal.